saeyslab/nichenetr/vignettes/ligand_activity_geneset.md

 head(potential_ligands)
 ## [1] "IL15"   "CD99"   "COL1A1" "FN1"    "TNC"    "IBSP"
 ```

+## Step 4: Perform NicheNet’s ligand activity analysis on the gene set of interest

 Now perform the ligand activity analysis: infer how well NicheNet’s
 ligand-target potential scores can predict whether a gene belongs to the